dock108/bet-intel/README.md

 ### Current Implementation (May 23, 2025)
 - ✅ Repository setup and project structure
-- ✅ The Odds API integration and polling system
+- ✅ The Odds API integration and polling system (MLB focus)
 - ✅ Database models and data storage
 - ✅ Basic FastAPI backend with monitoring endpoints
 - ✅ Opening and closing odds tracking